Estimating a Directed Tree for Extremes: A small simulation study

 We generate root-directed spanning trees as follows.
-We first generate a random undirected spanning of size $d$ using the graph generators module \texttt{networkX} (Release 2.8.8) in \texttt{Python} \citep{NetworkX}.
-We then choose the root node uniformly at random which uniquely determines the root-directed spanning tree.
-Finally, we assign edge weights $c_{ij}$ independently.
+We first generate a random undirected spanning tree of size $d$ using the graph generators module \texttt{networkX} (Release 2.8.8) in \texttt{Python} (\cite{NetworkX}).
+We then choose the root uniformly at random, which uniquely determines the root-directed spanning tree.

-For the distributions of the innovations $Z_1, \ldots, Z_d$ and the edge weights $c_{ij}$, we consider the following three settings:
+For the distributions of the innovations $Z_1, \ldots, Z_d$ and the choice of independent edge weights $c_{ij}$, we consider the following three settings:

 \begin{enumerate} \item[(1)] Innovations $Z_1,\dots,Z_d$ are independent Gumbel$(1,0)$ distributed and for every edge, we draw an edge weight $c_{ij}$ from the interval $[\log (0.1),\log(1)]$ uniformly.
 We refer to this as the \emph{standard Gumbel setting}. \item[(2)] Innovations $Z_1,\dots,Z_d$ are independent Gumbel$(1,0)$ distributed and for every edge, we draw an edge weight $c_{ij}$ from the interval $[\log (0.1),\log(0.3)]$ uniformly.
-We refer to this as the \emph{weak dependence setting}. \item[(3)] 50\% of the innovations $Z_1,\ldots,Z_d$ are Gumbel$(1,0)$ and 50\% are $\mathcal N(0,1)$.
-For every edge, we also draw an edge weight $c_{ij}$ from the interval $[\log (0.1),\log(1)]$ uniformly.
+We refer to this as the \emph{weak dependence setting}. \item[(3)] 50\% of the innovations $Z_1,\ldots,Z_d$ are Gumbel$(1,0)$ and 50\% are standard normally distributed.
+For every edge, we draw an edge weight $c_{ij}$ from the interval $[\log (0.1),\log(1)]$ uniformly.
 We refer to this as the \emph{mixed distribution setting}. \end{enumerate}